 To find out more information about Mrs Wilkinson and Miss Davies, please see their 'Meet the Teacher' sheet at the bottom of this page.

 - PE in Y4 will be on a Wednesday and Thursday.

 Learning in Year 4

-If you want to see how Year 4 are taught to apply different calculation techniques in maths, click here to view video support guides.
+If you want to see how Year 4 at Holgate are taught to apply different calculation techniques in maths, click here to view videos support guides.